 This course is offered in English.

-1 Please see the exception in the course outline.
+The exam will be held online at the end of the semester.

 4 Literature

 The course is based mainly on the book Galí, Jordi (2015): Monetary Policy, Inflation and the Business Cycle, Princeton University Press.
 Most of the topics covered in this course can be found in this book, it does however go beyond the level of our course.